 Oracle VM VirtualBox version numbers consist of three numbers separated by dots where the first and second number represent the major version and the third number the minor version.
 Minor version numbers of official releases are always even.
 An odd minor version number represents an internal development or test build.
 In addition, each build contains a revision number.

-15.1 Version 6.0.2 (2019-01-15)
+15.1 Version 6.0.x (2019-xx-xx)